volodymyrhudyma/blog/content/blog/connect-custom-godaddy-domain-to-netlify-website.md

 ## Bonus: Redirect "www" To "non-www"

-You may have noticed that now if you type your domain in the URL, it will redirect you to "**www**", which is perfectly fine, but in some cases we may want to get rid of the "**www**" part.
+You may have noticed that now when you type your domain into the URL, it redirects to "**www**".

+That's perfectly fine, but in some cases we want to get rid of the "**www**" part.

-All we have to do to achieve that is to change the primary domain in the "**Custom Domains**" section in Netlify and confirm our intention to make the change:
+To do that, we just need to change the primary domain in the "**Custom Domains**" section in Netlify and confirm our intent to make the change:

 ![Change Primary Domain](/img/screenshot-2021-10-02-at-10.52.44.png "Change Primary Domain")

-Enter your website and verify that the primary domain does not contain "**www**" subdomain.
+Enter your website and verify that the primary domain does not contain a "**www**" subdomain.

 ## Summary

-In this article, we learned how to connect a custom domain purchased on a GoDaddy domain registrar to a React application hosted on Netlify service.
+In this article, we learned how to connect a custom domain purchased on a GoDaddy domain registrar to a React application hosted on the Netlify service.

 Basically, all that needs to be done is:

-* Configuring **A** and **CNAME** records in GoDaddy to point to the Netlify load balancer's IP address and our primary subdomain
+* Configure **A** and **CNAME** records in GoDaddy to point to the Netlify load balancer's IP address and our primary subdomain
-* Adding a custom domain in "**Site Settings**" in Netlify
+* Add a custom domain in "**Site Settings**" in Netlify

-I hope you got it working and congratulations on your website going live!
+I hope you got it working and congratulations, your website is now live!